thehonestape/intro-to-web-design/_posts/2016-01-19-welcome-back.markdown

 In class exercise
 ------
-Using any resources at your disposal, design a quck web page that has a picture of yourself, along with a snippet about yourself and what you expect to get out of this class.
+Using any resources at your disposal, design a quick web page that has a picture of yourself, along with a snippet about yourself and what you expect to get out of this class.

 ___